 - Preheat oven to 350°F.

-- Stir together pretzels and sugar in a 9x13-inch pan.
-Drizzle butter over mixture, stirring to coat.
-Pan into a crust.
+- Stir together 2 cups crushed pretzels and 3 Tablespoons granulated sugar in a 9×13-inch pan.
+Drizzle ½ cup butter over mixture, stirring to coat.
+Press into bottom of the pan to form a crust.

 - Bake 15 minutes, then set aside to cool.

-- Meanwhile, dissolve jello in boiling water.
-When the powder is dissolved, stir in the sliced strawberries.
+- When the powder is dissolved, stir in the 16 oz. frozen sliced strawberries.
 Set aside to cool.

-- When the pan with the pretzel crust is cooled to room temperature, beat cream cheese and sugar together until the mixture is smooth.
+- When the pan with the pretzel crust is cooled to room temperature, beat 8 oz cream cheese and ½ cup granulated sugar together until the mixture is smooth.

 - Spread cream cheese mixture over the pretzel crust, make sure the filling touches the edge of the pan everywhere.
 Put in the refrigerator to chill until the jello mixture is completely cooled and is starting to thicken up a bit.